haydy-a390/Mini-Group-Project/README.md

  - **Merge:** A merge is when you take the branch you are currently working on and combine it with another branch.
  - **Checkout:** A GitHub command used to switch branches in a repository.
  - **Push:** When you send your committed changes to a remote repository on GitHub.
+   - *For example, you work on a repository and work on it, changing a couple of things.
+First you have to commit these changes and include a message if you would like.
+Then, you have to push the changes so that other users can have access to them.*
  - **Pull:** When you are bringing in changes and merging them.
  - **Remote Add:** Adds a new remote.
 It takes two arguments: a remote name and a remote URL.
 Git remote connects the user's local repository to the remote server.
  - **Remote Remove:** Removes a remote along with any remote-tracking branches and configuration settings associated with that remote.
  - **Remote Show:** This command displays information about the remote name.
  - **Status:** A status is a type of status check that are external processes which then run for each commit the user makes in a repository.
 Status checks allow the user to know if their commits match the condition set for the repository that they are contributing to.
 The result of a status check can be pending, passing, or failing.
  - **Master Branch:** The default branch that should always contain the most currently updated version of code.
 Before you code, you have to pull the master branch because it contains the latest update of the coding project.

 ## Part 3
 #step one: Go to https://github.com